WordPress is the world’s most popular web content management system (CMS) and millions of businesses use it to power their websites.

 Machine translation tools such as Google Translate or Bing Translator have come a long way in recent years, but it’s widely accepted that machines perform significantly worse than humans and particularly bad compared with professional linguists and multi-lingual copywriters when it comes to translation.
 Often texts derived from machine translation are laughably bad and for this reason, international brands avoid the use of machine translation for their web and marketing copy.

-There are a lots of multi-language WordPress plugins available that use machine translation to translate content but very few that help you integrate professional human translation to ensure the highest quality and allow for the efficient management of content during the translation process.
+There are lots of multi-language WordPress plugins available that use machine translation to translate content but very few that help you integrate professional human translation to ensure the highest quality and allow for the efficient management of content during the translation process.

 The best of these WordPress multi-language plugins is undoubtedly WPML (WordPress Multi-Language Plugin).
 So we’ve teamed up with the developers of the plugin, OnTheGoSystems, to integrate our translation management platform, STREAM, with WPML.
 This provides a seamless end-to-end solution allowing you to quickly launch your international website into over 90 languages without having to speak any foreign languages or import, export, copy or paste any content.